 I woke up in a strange bed and I am sure someone has had sex with me, even though I don't remember anything.
-They will be able to confirm that from the examination, won't they?

-I had some cocaine about

-12 hours before the incident;

-I've never had any before.

-I suppose that makes what

-happened my fault.
-And will I

-get into trouble with the police

-for using illegal drugs?
+Will the examination and tests confirm what happened?

+I had some cocaine about 12 hours before the incident; I've never had any before.
+I suppose that makes what happened my fault.
+And will I get into trouble with the police for using illegal drugs?